-Civil engineers plan, design and supervise the construction of public and private structures such as space-launch facilities, offshore structures, bridges, buildings, tunnels, highways, transit systems, dams, airports, irrigation projects, and water treatment and distribution facilities.
+Civil engineers plan, design and supervise the construction of public and private structures such as bridges, buildings, tunnels, highways, transit systems, dams, offshore structures, airports, irrigation projects, and water treatment and distribution facilities.

-Civil engineers use sophisticated technology and employ computer-aided engineering during design, construction, project scheduling and cost control project phases.
-They are creative problem solvers involved in community development and the challenges of pollution, deteriorating infrastructure, traffic congestion, energy needs, floods, earthquakes and urban planning.
+Civil engineers use critical thinking and sophisticated technology and employ computer-aided engineering during design, construction, project scheduling and cost control project phases.
+They are creative problem solvers involved in community development and the challenges of pollution, deteriorating infrastructure, traffic safety, energy needs, floods, earthquakes and urban planning.

-The civil engineering program at UAF has been accredited since 1940 and is currently accredited by the Engineering Accreditation Commission of ABET.
-All engineering programs in the Civil, Geological and Environmental Engineering Department give special attention to problems of Northern regions.
+The civil engineering program at UAF has maintained accreditation since 1940 and is currently accredited by the Engineering Accreditation Commission of ABET.
+All engineering programs in the Civil, Geological and Environmental Engineering Department give special attention to problems of Northern and circumpolar regions.

 The program educational objectives of the B.S. in civil engineering program are:

 - Graduates earnestly pursue professional careers in civil engineering and related fields.